-Finally, I add espresso powder for an extra touch.
+Finally, I add espresso powder, which deepens the chocolate flavor.
 I left the espresso powder out of the ingredient line-up photo accidentally, but you can find it in a small shaker bottle in the coffee aisle of your grocery store.
 You can also easily omit it, but I love adding it to these brownies or even my favorite basic chocolate chip cookie recipe for a little something special.

 Although I love one-bowl recipes, I promise having to wash three bowls is worth it here.
 You’ll melt the chocolate in one medium bowl, stir together the dry ingredients in a small bowl, and whisk the eggs and coconut sugar together in a final small bowl.

 The eggs and sugar should look like the photo above and pass the “ribbon test,” meaning that when you lift a spoonful of the mixture, the egg/sugar mixture flows off of the spoon in a smooth “ribbon.”

 You’ll whisk the egg/sugar mixture into the bowl of cooled melted chocolate.
 Then, stir in the dry ingredients until just barely combined.